xtrinch/fcm-django/README.rst

 Update of device with duplicate registration ID
 -----------------------------------------------

 The DRF viewset enforce the uniqueness of the registration ID.
-In same use case it may cause an issue: If an already registered mobile device changes its user, then it will fail to register because the registration ID already exist.
+In some use case it may cause an issue: If an already registered mobile device changes its user, then it will fail to register because the registration ID already exist.